 Conservative, non-medical treatments for spider veins include:

-- Compression stockings.
-Properly fitted, graduated, elastic support stockings help the veins direct blood back toward the heart.
+Compression stockings.
+Properly fitted, graduated, elastic support stockings help the veins direct the blood back toward the heart.
 In addition to improving circulation, the extra pressure from compression stockings often helps relieve discomfort.

-- Keep active.
-Activities such as walking, cycling, and swimming help maintain proper blood circulation in the legs and will reduce pressure and blood pooling.
+Keep active.
+Activities such as walking, cycling, and swimming help maintain proper blood circulation in the legs and reduce pressure and blood pooling.

 Sometimes, home treatment of spider veins may not yield a satisfactory result.
-In these cases, more specialized medical procedures may be available, depending on the location and size of the spider veins.
+More specialized medical procedures may be available in these cases, depending on the location and size of the spider veins.
 These medical procedures include: